apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 The Docker image for the resource staging server may also be built from source, in a similar manner to the driver and executor images.
 The Dockerfile is provided in `dockerfiles/resource-staging-server/Dockerfile`.

+The provided YAML file specifically sets the NodePort to 31000 on the service's specification.
+If port 31000 is not available on any of the nodes of your cluster, you should remove the NodePort field from the service's specification and allow the Kubernetes cluster to determine the NodePort itself.
+Be sure to provide the correct port in the resource staging server URI when submitting your application, in accordance to the NodePort chosen by the Kubernetes cluster.

+### Dependency Management Without The Resource Staging Server

 Note that this resource staging server is only required for submitting local dependencies.
 If your application's dependencies are all hosted in remote locations like HDFS or http servers, they may be referred to by their appropriate